We Tell Ourselves Stories in Order to Live, 2017

-Coleen the Question Girl, by Arlie Hochschild, 2016, published by ISP with Andrea Francke
+Coleen the Question Girl, by Arlie Hochschild, 2016, published by ISP

-Andrea Francke and I have re-published an updated 2016 edition of Coleen the Question Girl, by the distinguished sociologist Arlie Hochschild.
+Andrea Francke and I have re-published an updated 2016 edition of Coleen the Question Girl, by the sociologist Arlie Hochschild.
 Revised in collaboration with Hochschild, the book was initially written in 1973 when Hochschild’s own sons were young.
 Along with the new text it features full colour, new illustrations by Rhiannon Williams.
 The book is available for sale on Amazon and Blurb.

 Shapes, (Changing Play commission), The Serpentine Galleries, 2014-16, with Andrea Francke